Did you know that dips are an effective exercise that work not just your triceps, but also your pectorals, shoulders, and back?

 What is a Dip Belt?

-A dipping belt or dip belt is a belt that wraps around the user’s waist, that gives them the ability to add more resistance (via weighted plates) to their body and make certain exercises more challenging.
+A dipping belt or dip belt is a belt that wraps around the user’s waist, that gives them the ability to add more resistance (via weighted plates) to their body and make certain exercises more of challenge once bodyweight exercises become too easy.

 But why use one in the first place?